awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-openapigateway-lambda/README.md

 ```

 When the construct is created or updated, it will overwrite the `MessagesHandler` string with the fully resolved lambda proxy uri of the `MessagesHandlerLambdaFunction`, e.g., `arn:${Aws.PARTITION}:apigateway:${Aws.REGION}:lambda:path/2015-03-31/functions/${messagesLambda.functionArn}/invocations`, and similarly for the `PhotosHandler` string and `PhotosHandlerLambdaFunction`, resulting in a valid OpenAPI spec file that is then passed to the `SpecRestApi` construct.

+For more information on specifying an API with OpenAPI, please see the [OpenAPI Specification](https://spec.openapis.org/oas/latest.html)

+## ApiIntegration Details
+This construct defines a custom type, `ApiIntegration`, that is specified as a required prop.
+The type has a required property, `id`, and two optional properties `existingLambdaObj` and `lambdaFunctionProps`.
+The `id` property is used to map the corresponding lambda function being defined with the placeholder string in the OpenAPI template file, and is not a CDK construct ID.
+Exactly one of `existingLambdaObj` or `lambdaFunctionProps` must be specified or the construct will throw an error.

 ## Default settings